 Reverse skip tooth blades or reverse blades are blades that have your typical tooth skipping like the skip tooth blades but with a few bottom teeth that are facing the opposite direction.
 These teeth facing the other way will allow the blade to cut in the upward direction as well.
 This effect will keep you from getting the splinters, small bits of ripped off wood, on the bottom side of your scroll saw project.

 One of the tricks with this particular scroll saw blade is to ensure that you put the blade in right side up.
 Seeing the teeth in the reverse order can at times trick the eye of a scroll saw worker if they are not paying close attention to it.
-I’ve read that these particular blades to not clear the saw dust as well.
+These particular blades tend to not clear the saw dust as well.
 Lets hope your scroll saw has a good built on blower to help you out there when using these scroll saw blades.

 I have used these types of blades on quite a few projects and I really like how they cut.
 There is a slightly different variety of this blade where they have double tooth and the reverse skip on the blade as well.

 In similar to this skip tooth blade there is a blade called the two way cut blade.
 This blade has a tooth in one direction and then another tooth in the opposite direction repeating along the blade.
 This blade was designed for a much smoother cut but you have to take it a bit slower.

 The precision ground blade is very similar to the reverse skip tooth blades.
 They have a set of teeth that are in the opposite direction.
 The big difference here is that the teeth are smaller.
 I have not used these blades but have read they can be a bit aggressive meaning they can end up cutting more then what you expected.
 They are likely easier to make mistakes with by my understanding.
 I’ve been told that these blades are not recommended for beginners.
 If it has a sharper cut, and can do a straighter line, leaving a smoother surface, I think they are definitely worth trying out.